Keisarinn/SLT/README.md

 In order to add your code for a particular exercise, e.g. *1_locally_linear_embedding* :

+If this is the first time you add code:

 (1) First you need to request and get access to the repository.

 (2) Clone the repository to your machine, i.e.

     git clone https://gitlab.vis.ethz.ch/vwegmayr/slt-coding-exercises.git

-(3) Create a new branch for yourself, i.e.

-    git branch your-legi-number

-(5) Create a brunch for the exercise, i.e.
+(3) Create a branch for the exercise, i.e.

-    git checkout -b 1_locally_linear_embedding your-legi-number
+    git checkout -b your-legi-number/1_locally_linear_embedding

+(4) Do some work

+(5) git push --